Natalie's Health

 About Natalie

-Natalie Knezic is a writer, recipe developer, and creator of Natalie's Health.
-She's also a certified nutrition coach and weight loss specialist.
-She actively coaches, creates recipes and writes about a healthy lifestyle.
+Natalie is a writer, recipe developer, and creator of Natalie's Health.
+She combined knowledge of nutrition, diet and exercise and specialised in developing healthy recipes and writing about a healthy lifestyle.
 Her recipes and articles have been featured in many popular media outlets, like Shape, Greatist, Pure Wow, Mashed, The Huffington Post, ELLE Magazine, and many more.

 Comments